 Monique and her husband Dan Craig are owners of EponaMind, Technology Devoted to the Horse.

-Check back as more speakers are added.
+Check back as more presenters are added.